emicheldev/Blog-Emichel/source/_posts/mailchimp-newsletters.md

 ---
 extends: _layouts.post
 section: content
-title: Mailchimp Newsletters
+title: Les fonctions Javascript
 date: 2018-11-21
-categories: [feature]
+categories: [javascript]
 description: Mailchimp newsletter signups, just add a url.
-cover_image: /assets/img/post-cover-image-1.png
+cover_image: /assets/img/javascript.png
 ---

 [Mailchimp](https://mailchimp.com/) is a fantastic marketing platform, and takes the pain out of managing email lists and campaigns.
 The blog starter template comes with a beautiful pre-built newsletter form, that only needs a Mailchimp list URL to send to.